seitanmen/QuickMessenger/README.md

 ## Security Notes

-- Messages are encrypted using AES
+- **Message Encryption**: Messages are encrypted using AES with a shared secret key
+- **User Authentication**: JWT-based authentication with AES-encrypted user IDs protected by user passwords
+- **Token Security**: JWT tokens expire in 24 hours and require password for user ID decryption; legacy token formats are not supported for enhanced security
+- **Password Protection**: App-level password lock prevents unauthorized access
-- File size is limited to 5GB
+- **File Security**: File size is limited to 5GB with validation
-- Consider implementing proper authentication for production use
-- Use HTTPS in production environments
+- **Production Recommendations**: Use environment variables for JWT_SECRET, implement HTTPS, and consider additional authentication layers

 ## Troubleshooting